Singaporeans take eating durians so seriously that there is a joke about how Singapore only has two seasons: durian season, and no-durian season.

 Operating out of Ghim Moh Market, Ah Seng Durian has been in the durian delivery business for over 40 years, so you can count on the team to bring you durian that surely won’t disappoint.

 The best part about Ah Seng Durian?
 They update their menu and durian arrival time on Instagram daily so you can do your price research before ordering.

 You can pre-order your preferred durian variant online before you head down to your preferred outlet to collect your order.

 How do I choose the best durians?

-With movement restrictions still in place during “Safe Re-opening” (Phase 1 post-circuit breaker), we might have to take a leap of faith and rely on durian sellers to recommend and pick the fruit for us for the time being.
+With most durian sellers opting for just deliveries at the moment to minimise potential crowding, we might have to take a leap of faith and rely on durian sellers to recommend and pick the fruit for us for the time being.

 But for those who want to be absolutely sure that they are getting their money’s worth, bookmark this page and study this handy guide for your future durian shopping.
 Here are some factors to take note of when choosing the best durians: